bitflipp/sds/README.md

 - PyGObject 3.36.1

 ## Configuration
-sds looks for a configuration file at `~/.sds.json`.
+sds looks for an optional configuration file at `~/.sds.json`.
 Example:

 ```
 {